markstringer-dti/markstringer-dti.github.io/dti.md

 They might also have seen the huge benefits of getting working software early.

-So, what is it about working software that make it so important?
+So, what is it about working software that makes it so important?

-You can sum up what's so important about software with these three ideas.
-Magic, discovered value (leading to pull), discovered trouble.
-[I don't know if we need this -- do I keep this promise?
-Do I talk about discovered value and discovered trouble?]
+One thing about working software is that it's magic.
 Let's just think back to the quote at the beginning of this chapter.
 If there's anything that counts as "sufficiently advanced technology," working software is it.
 People definitely respond to it as if it is magic.
 People respond to working software.
 They respond instantly.
 They respond automatically and with emotions.
 When they press a button, or click on a picture, they have an expectation of what will happen.
 Working software creates needs, expectations and it evokes emotions: delight, joy, frustration and anger.
-This is a very different response than a checklist of functionality in a requirements document.
+This is a very different response that the one you get from a checklist of functionality in a requirements document.
 That means that pretty much the only way to find out how users are going to respond, is to put actual working software in their hands.

 And when you do put software in their hands, users will find ways of using it that you didn't expect, users will value aspects of the software that you didn't expect.
 Remember the swamp?
 When you build things in the swamp, you will start to discover value, people will use what you've built in unexpected ways.
+You thought these were ornamental ponds.
+People are swimming in them.
+You thought these buildings you put up were just fishing huts.
+People are living in them all year round.
+When you dig a hole in a place that isn't well understood, you will find things that you didn't expect.
+People will react to your software in ways that you didn't expect, and they'll want it to do more than it currently does in directions that you didn't expect.
 When people like something, they want more of it.
 And this leads to something called "pull".

-Up to the point where users find some way of using your software that they like, that helps them get done what they want or need to do, your project has been in "push" mode.
+Pull is the second powerful thing about putting working software in the hands of users.
+Up to the point where users find something in your software that they like, that helps them get done what they want or need to do, your project has been in "push" mode.
 The sole driver for the functionality in your software was the stakeholders who had originated the project.

 Now you have users, and they have things that they want.
 You are in "pull mode".
 This doesn't mean necessarily that you should give users